CodyReichert/awesome-cl/README.md

 - by default, add a library to the end of its section.
-- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be the first of their section.
+- absolute de-facto libraries, like BordeauxThreads or Quicklisp, should be denoted with a :star: (`:star:` in markdown).
 - two libraries very similar in scope should be side by side, or in a section of their own.
 - do some curation based on our experience and the state of the library's documentation.
 We do *not* aim at listing every existing CL library (see Quickdocs or Cliki for that) nor to list every "popular" library (see Quicklisp stats).
+- as such, the libraries we like best are marked with a 👍 (`1F44D` unicode character).
+See also the signs' explanation in the introduction.

 [2]: http://www.gnu.org/copyleft/gpl.html